binsync/libbs/README.md

-# YODALib
+# LibBS
- Your Only Decompiler API Library (YODALib)!

-YODALib is an abstracted decompiler API that enables you to write plugins/scripts that work, with minimal edit, in every decompiler supported by YODALib.
+LibBS is an abstracted decompiler API that enables you to write plugins/scripts that work, with minimal edit, in every decompiler supported by LibBS.

 ## Install
 ```bash